-Live desert gerbils, Meriones hurrianae (Jerdon), were collected from the field for our toxicologial work during 1966-67.
-1963-64 and Records were maintained with respect to their body weights, sex and age.
-During both the periods the site of collection was the same and, therefore, an attempt has been made here to deal with the body weight, sex ratio and age structure found in the deduring the two sert gerbil population years.
+Live desert gerbils, Meriones hurrianae (Jerdon), were collected from the field for our toxicologial work during 1963-64 and 1966-67.
+Records were maintained with respect to their body weights, sex and age.
+During both the periods the site of collection was the same and, therefore, an attempt has been made here to deal with the body weight, sex ratio and age structure found in the desert gerbil population during the two years.
 Interesting facts about the population structure have come to light.